-Town shall be Governed by a council, consisting of a Warden and six Councillors (two for each ward).
+Dartmouth shall be governed by a council, consisting of a Warden and six Councillors (two for each ward).

 *Checks & Balances: Quasi-term limits, staggered terms: Wardens had a One year term, while Councillors had two year terms.

 Also as to who offers at election time, a mandatory turn over of one of the Councillors from each ward at each election time was required

 Elections held first Tuesday of May, yearly.

 Two Councillors shall hold office for two years, for each ward

 Warden shall hold office for one year.

 Warden and one Councillor from each ward shall go out of office at the end of each year, but may be re-elected.